MicrosoftDocs/fabric-docs/docs/governance/domains.md

 A default domain is a domain that has been defined as the default domain for specified users and/or specified security groups.
 When you define a domain as the default domain for specified users and/or specified security groups, the following happens:

 1. The system scans the organization's workspaces.
-When it finds a workspace whose admin is one of the specified users or a member of the one of the specified security groups:
+When it finds a workspace whose admin is a specified user or member of a specified security group:
-    * If the workspace already has a domain assignment, nothing happens.
+    * If the workspace already has a domain assignment, it is preserved.
 The default domain doesn't override the current assignment.
     * If the workspace is unassigned, it is assigned to the default domain.
 1. After this, whenever a specified user or member of a specified security group creates a new workspace, it is assigned to the default domain.